tkent198/modRSW_EnKF/README.md

 ![t2_Nk800](figs/t2_Nk800.png)

-There is another plotting routine ```plot_test_model.py``` that shows how to load the saved data and plot multiple subplots.
+Typically (and as done in the idealised DA experiments), simulation data is saved and subsequently used to generate plots in separate 'offline' plotting routines.
+The routine ```plot_test_model.py``` shows how to load the saved data and plot multiple subplots.
 This also gives a better comparison between the two simulations.
-Run from the terminal:
+To run from the terminal:
 ```
 python plot_test_model.py
 ```